ArrowElectronics/arrow-safari/README.md

 The Safari Wiki consists of the following:
 1. Documentation on the Safari board itself including components, configurability, technical specifications, schematics and Bill of Materials (BOM).
-2. Directions on how to run the IPython (Jupyter) Notebooks demo and code modifications
+2. Directions on how to run the Jupyter (fka IPython) Notebook demo and code modifications
 3. Directions on running the Customer Demo (.exe) on a PC
 4. Directions on running the FAE demo on a PC